UPPMAX/R-python-julia-matlab-HPC/docs/matlab/jobsMatlab.rst

    - MATLAB is well integrated with SLURM and because of that there are several options to run these jobs:
-       - Writing a batch script as for any other software and submitting the job with the ``sbatch`` command from SLURM (This could be useful if you want to run long jobs and you don't need to modify the code in the meantime).
+       - Writing a batch script as for any other software and submitting the job with the ``sbatch`` command from SLURM (This could be useful if you want to run long jobs, and you don't need to modify the code in the meantime).
          You have seen this in the previous section.
        - Using the job scheduler (``batch`` command) in MATLAB graphical user interface (GUI) (This is the Recommended Use).
        - Starting a ``parpool`` in the MATLAB GUI with a predefined cluster (This allows for more interactivity).